 About 50% of the world's population is infected with H pylori.
 The bacteria are nearly always acquired during childhood and persist throughout life if not treated.
 The prevalence in children is around 0.5% in industrialized nations, where rates continue to decline.
 Even in industrialized countries, however, infection rates in regions with crowded, unsanitary conditions are equal to those in developing countries.

 It is not entirely clear how the bacteria are transmitted.
 Suggested, but not clearly proven, methods of transmission include:

-Although H. pylori infection is common, ulcers in children are very rare, and only 5 - 10% of H. pylori-infected adults develop ulcers.
+Although H pylori infection is common, ulcers in children are very rare, and only 5% to 10% of H pylori-infected adults develop ulcers.
 Some factors that may explain why certain infected patients get ulcers include: